Elliotlee96/Python_datascience_test/README.md

 # Python_datascience_test
 Python data Science project
-This a record of python data science learning
+This a record of course work and project for "Python for data science, AI & development" from Coursera.